Golf & safari in South Africa

 Sun City is an experience like no other.
 Headlined by one of the most extraordinary hotels in the world, the Aztec-styled Palace of the Lost City, Sun City is one of South Africa’s premier golf destinations.
 From the lavish opulence of The Palace of the Lost City to the casual elegance of the Cascades, the glamour of the annual Nedbank Golf Challenge to the tropical thrills of the Valley of Waves, Sun City delivers plenty to see and do in a beautiful malaria-free landscape.

-PLAY: Draw yourself away from the glitz and glamour at Sun City, and you will discover two unforgettable championship courses.
-One being the exceptional Gary Player Country Club that steals much of the limelight.
-Home of the Nedbank Golf Challenge, the formidable layout is one of the longest courses in the world.
+Home of the Nedbank Golf Challenge, the Gary Player formidable layout is one of the longest courses in the world.
 Built-in an extinct volcanic crater and carving its way through the heart of the bush, it is also among the best courses in the Southern hemisphere and a must-play on a trip to South Africa.

 Most visitors will either fly into South Africa’s two major airports, Cape Town or Johannesburg.
 British Airways and Virgin Atlantic offer direct flights from London to both destinations, although indirect flights are often substantially cheaper.
 Emirates, KLM and Qatar are all routes to both cities.